Revúca District

 the Banská Bystrica Region of central Slovakia.
 District had been established in 1996.
 Forests make 60% of the district area.
 Revúca District consist of 42 municipalities, from which three have a town status.
 In the district is 1 national park Muránska planina.
 The highest concentration of industry is in the zone Revúca-Lubeník-Jelšava, otherwise trade and agriculture dominates the district economy.
-Seat of the district is town Revúca.
+The seat of the district is the town of Revúca.
 Overall, economy development of the district is under Slovakia's average.